Mikkel-ao/Torsdagsopgaver-4---Scanner/README.md

 ---
 ## Task 1:
-In this exercise you will code an entity class called <code>Team</code> and a client class called <code>Main</code>.
+In this exercise you will write an entity class called <code>Team</code> and a client class called <code>Main</code>.
 You will create private attributes int the entity class and give it a parameterized constructor, a <code>toString()</code> and a setter method.

 1.a Create a class <code>Main</code> with a <code>main</code> method.